 You may place comments within geometry files, or use the comments to comment-out

 sections of a geometry file.
-The comment construct is:
+The standard XML comment construct is:

 <comment> whatever